 As a general rule, a change in the budget of 10% or less (of the total budget amount) does not have to be approved by the funding agency.
 Please check the terms and conditions of your award/contract to be sure and if you are unclear, please contact ORI for assistance.

-You will need to prepare the budget revision and send it to the office of Partnerships and Sponsored Programs (OPSP) for review.
-OPSP will submit the revision to the Business & Financial Affairs office on your behalf.
+You will need to prepare the budget revision and send it to the Office of Research Integrity for review.
+ORI will submit the revision to the Business & Financial Affairs office on your behalf.

 A budget revision of 10% or greater will have to be approved by the funding agency.
 You will need to prepare a revised budget and a letter of explanation detailing why the changes are required.
-Both documents will need to be submitted to OPSP for review and approval prior to submission to the funding agency.
+Both documents will need to be submitted to ORI for review and approval prior to submission to the funding agency.

-Once the change has been approved by the funding agency and official approval of the change received, OPSP will submit the budget revision and approval to the Business & Financial Affairs office on your behalf.
+Once the change has been approved by the funding agency and official approval of the change received, ORI will submit the budget revision and approval to the Business & Financial Affairs office on your behalf.

 If you find that you will not be able to complete your project within the project period you will need to request a no-cost extension.
 Each program has a specified time line for no-cost extensions, and it will be stated in the terms and conditions of the award/contract.
 Please allow for at least 90 days prior to the end date to make this determination.